 First steps with Raspberry PI Pico for Beginners

-The new Raspberry PI Pico changes user approach to this device, because it works as microcontroller (unlikely other Raspberry PI boards working as linux computer).
+The new Raspberry PI Pico changes the user approach to this device because it works as a microcontroller (unlikely other Raspberry PI boards that work as Linux computers).
 For this reason, starting your first steps with RPI Pico requires a different approach

 The Microcontroller